message/iata/US.md

 4. Passengers arriving in New York State must complete the "Traveler Health Form" at <a href="https://forms.ny.gov/s3/Welcome-to-New-York-State-Traveler-Health-Form">https://forms.ny.gov/s3/Welcome-to-New-York-State-Traveler-Health-Form</a> .
 5. Passengers are subject to COVID-19 measures set by the state/territory of their final destination.
 More information can be found at <a href="http://www.cdc.gov/publichealthgateway/healthdirectories/healthdepartments.html">www.cdc.gov/publichealthgateway/healthdirectories/healthdepartments.html</a> .
 6. DV visas issued in September 2020 that expired are accepted for entry.
+7. Until 31 December 2021, nationals of the U.S.A. are allowed to enter with an expired passport if:
+ - it was originally valid for 10 years; or
+ - it was originally valid for 5 years and the passenger was 15 years of age or younger when the passport was issued.